Akuli/jou/doc/tutorial.md

 From a programmer's point of view, a byte is an integer between 0 and 255 (inclusive).
 Alternatively, you can think of a `byte` as consisting of 8 bits, where a bit means 0 or 1.
 Two bits can be set to 4 different states (00, 01, 10, 11), so you could use 2 bits to represent numbers 0 to 3.
-Similarly, 8 bits can be set to 256 different states.
+Similarly, 8 bits can be set to 256 different states that correspond with numbers 0 to 255.

 In Jou, the `byte` data type represents a single byte.
 To construct a byte, you can do e.g. `123 as byte`,